chilcote/outset/README.md

-	-h, --help            show this help message and exit --boot                Used by launchd for scheduled runs at boot --login               Used by launchd for scheduled runs at login --on-demand           Process scripts on demand
+	-h, --help            show this help message and exit --boot                Used by launchd for scheduled runs at boot --login               Used by launchd for scheduled runs at login --login-privileged    Used by launchd for scheduled privileged runs at login --on-demand           Process scripts on demand
 	--login-every         Manually process scripts in login-every
 	--login-once          Manually process scripts in login-once